zzzprojects/LinqToSql-Plus/docs/pages/api/bulk-merge.md

 {% include template-example.html %}
 {% highlight csharp %}
 context.BulkMerge(list, options => options.IncludeGraph = true);
-{% endhighlight %}
+{% endhighlight %}!-->

 ### Why BulkMerge doesn't use the ChangeTracker?
 To provide the best performance possible!

-Since using the `ChangeTracker` can greatly reduce performance, we chose to let `BulkSaveChanges` method handle scenarios with `ChangeTracker` and `BulkMerge`, scenarios without it.
+Since using the `ChangeTracker` can greatly reduce performance, we chose to let `SubmitChanges` method handle scenarios with `ChangeTracker` and `BulkMerge`, scenarios without it.
 {% include section-faq-end.html %}

 ## Related Articles